 - Type of display — projector, liquid crystal display (LCD) or light-emitting diode (LED)

 - Mounting height

-The general rule for video display is to have a diagonal screen size that covers about half the length of the room.
-This is critical so that everyone in the room can easily see flow charts, spreadsheets, documents and anything else.
+The general rule for video display is to have a diagonal screen size that covers about half the room’s length.
+This is critical so that everyone present can easily see flowcharts, spreadsheets, documents and anything else.

-High-quality audio is debatably the most important aspect of a Zoom conference room.
-You can get by in a meeting without visuals, but audio is usually necessary.
-Plus, interruptions from technical problems slow workflows and are generally frustrating to deal with.
+High-quality audio is arguably the most important part of a Zoom conference room.
+You can get by in a meeting without visuals, but audio is usually a must.
+Plus, technical problems and interruptions slow workflows — and are frustrating to fix.

-At AV Smart Solutions, we use a built-in DSP processor that covers every audio aspect of your Zoom conference room setup, including speakers, microphones and a built-in DSP.
-You can mix and match ceiling, wall and table audio devices, which makes the Stem Ecosystem versatile and a common choice for Zoom conference room setups.
+At AV Smart Solutions, we use a built-in DSP processor that covers every audio aspect of your Zoom conference room.
+That includes the speakers, the microphones and a built-in DSP.
+Plus, you can mix and match ceiling, wall and table audio devices.

-The right audio setup will focus on quality rather than volume to give you full coverage.
+The right audio system focuses on quality rather than volume to give you full coverage.
 You shouldn’t have to worry about echo, feedback or other noise interference.

-The best camera will depend on the size and setup style of the meeting room.
+Naturally, the best camera for your Zoom conference room depends on the meeting room size and setup type.
 The most popular conferencing camera is a USB camera because it accommodates any room size.

-Smaller conference rooms (with 20 or fewer attendees) as well as rooms with banquet-style and group-centric setups typically benefit from these options:
+Smaller conference rooms (with 20 or fewer attendees) and rooms with banquet-style and group-centric setups typically benefit from these options:

 - CAM 340+